cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Mac(data, key, nonce)
 ~~~

+Security:

+- This is the only function that allows the reuse of `(key, nonce)` pairs with different inputs.
+- AEGIS-based MAC functions MUST NOT be used as hash functions: if the key is known, inputs causing state collisions can easily be crafted.
+- Unlike hash-based MACs, tags MUST NOT be used for key derivation, as there is no guarantee that they are uniformly random.

 Inputs:

 - `data`: the input data to authenticate (length MUST be less than or equal to `A_MAX`).